Larry Flynt: Politics

 Flynt was a Democrat when Bill Clinton was president.
 In 2013, he said he was "a civil libertarian to the core", though he once attempted a presidential run as a Republican in 1984.
 He was a staunch critic of the Warren Commission and offered $1 million for information leading to the arrest and conviction of the assassin of John F. Kennedy.
 In 2003, Flynt was a candidate in the recall election of California governor Gray Davis, calling himself a "smut peddler who cares".
 He finished seventh in a field of 135 candidates with 17,458 votes (0.2%).

 Flynt repeatedly weighed in on public debates by trying to expose conservative or Republican politicians with sexual scandals.
 He did so during the impeachment proceedings against President Clinton in 1998, offering $1 million for evidence and publishing the results in The Flynt Report.
 These publications led to the resignation of incoming House Speaker Bob Livingston.
 In 2007, Flynt repeated his $1 million offer and also wrote the foreword to Joseph Minton Amann and Tom Breuer's The Brotherhood of Disappearing Pants: A field guide to conservative sex scandals, which contained some cases published by Flynt.

 In 2003, Flynt purchased nude photographs of former PFC Jessica Lynch, who was captured by Iraqi forces, rescued from an Iraqi hospital by U.S. troops and celebrated as a hero by the media.
 He said he would never show any of the photographs, calling Lynch a "good kid" who became "a pawn for the government".
 Flynt supported activist groups opposed to the war in Iraq in 2004 and 2005.
 He was a strong supporter of LGBT rights and same-sex marriage.

 In 2012, Flynt offered a $1 million reward for information on Mitt Romney's unreleased tax returns and ran two full-page ads in USA Today and The Washington Post to promote the offer.

 Flynt endorsed Mark Sanford in the 2013 special election for South Carolina's 1st congressional district, saying "His open embrace of his mistress in the name of love, breaking his sacred marriage vows, was an act of bravery that has drawn my support."

-In January 2015, following the attack on Charlie Hebdo, Larry Flynt criticized the American media for refusing to broadcast the caricatures of Mohammed from the satirical weekly.
+In January 2015, following the attack on Charlie Hebdo, Flynt criticized the American media for refusing to broadcast the caricatures of Mohammed from the satirical weekly.

 In May 2015, Flynt endorsed Hillary Clinton in the 2016 presidential election.
 In an interview with Marfa Journal later that year, he described his political views as "progressively liberal".

 In October 2017, Flynt offered a $10 million reward for any evidence that would lead to the impeachment of President Donald Trump.
 A 2019 Christmas card from Larry Flynt Publications, sent to several Republican congressmen, depicted Trump's assassination.